This is a feature of the Feast Plugin

 - If emojis are abused or fall out of favor, Google could theoretically penalize them.
 This means that you might have to remove them at some point in the future

-- Perception: there are some dinosaurs like me who see emojis as childish and not professional, and they may color your blog in a certain light
+- Perception: there are some dinosaurs like me who see emojis as childish and not professional, and they may impact how people perceive your blog

 Even given all the above, we think it's worth trying.